Victorian jewellery: Hair jewellery

-Hair jewellery became an established fashion during the mid eighteenth century.
+Hair jewellery (or hairwork) became an established fashion during the mid eighteenth century.
 Hair jewellery became increasingly prominent in the 1850s with this trend lasting until the 1880s.
-Although hair jewellery existed before 1861, its use by Queen Victoria after the death of her husband, Prince Albert, reignited and heightened the popularity of hair jewellery.
+Although hair jewellery existed before 1861, its use by Queen Victoria after the death of her husband, Prince Albert, reignited and heightened the popularity of hairwork.

 The practice of using hair as mourning jewellery forms part of the Victorian relic culture.
 The idea of incorporating hair strands into jewellery is a method of materialising the mourning process.
 Hair is incorporated into jewellery as a memento, considering it is the only part of the body that does not change or decay after death.
 The use of hair jewellery stems from the material need to create an emotional connection with the departed, even beyond the grave.
 Hair was considered a versatile material that was incorporated into a variety of jewellery.
 Hair was commonly interwoven into bracelets, earrings, brooches, rings and watch chains.
 Materials such as pearls, gold, gems and enamels were commonly added to hair jewellery as decoration.
 A common use for hair jewellery was to acknowledge and remember the departed and the second use of hair jewellery was to commemorate the departed throughout funeral ceremonies.
-Funeral ceremonies permitted women to wear specific hair ornaments.
+Funerals permitted women to wear specific hair ornaments.
 Hair ornaments incorporated motifs of skeletons, coffins, angels and crossbones.
 The use of braided hair was also incorporated in the floral arrangements used at funerals.